-If you do no have a library card and you are an adult living within the corporate city limits of Belleville, you can complete and submit the Request for Temporary Library Card to apply for a temporary card, or call the library at 618-234-0441 and provide the required information over the phone.
+If you do not have a library card and you are an adult living within the corporate city limits of Belleville, you can complete and submit the Electronic Resources Library Card to apply for an electronic resources card, or call the library at 618-234-0441 and provide the required information over the phone.

 Obtaining or Renewing a Library Card